Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

-In this section, we provide a different dimension to the SRL methods we discussed in Section \nameref{sec:unsupervisedlearningDRL}.
-In particular, in Section \nameref{subsec:advanced_methods} we focus on advanced derivations of the SRL methods that we name \textit{advanced methods} solving not only the SRL problem but also more general problems of DRL: exploration and action representation.
-In contrast, in Section \nameref{subsec:applications} we focus on the major application domains of the SRL methods (see Figure \ref{fig:bigpicture3}).
+In this section (see Figure \ref{fig:bigpicture3}), we provide a different dimension to the \acrshort{srl} methods we discussed in Section \ref{sec:unsupervisedlearningDRL}.
+We focus on advanced derivations of the \acrshort{srl} methods that solve not only the \acrshort{srl} problem but also two broader class of challenges of \acrshort{drl}, namely (i) the action representation and (ii) the exploration-exploitation trade-off.